qrtl/axls-custom/currency_rate_update_mizuho/README.rst

 |badge1| |badge2| |badge3|

-This module provides to update the currency exchange rate from the provider **Mizuho Bank**.
+This module adds the provider **Mizuho Bank** to update currency rates.

 **Table of contents**